learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Moved the schedule snippets that you can include in comm panel emails to templates, allowing them to be overriden.
 - Added a class registration filter to the comm panel, group text, and arbitrary user list modules.
 - Added tags "student_profile_hide_fields", "volunteer_profile_hide_fields", "educator_profile_hide_fields", and "guardian_profile_hide_fields" that allow any fields in the profile forms to be hidden (except for email address all profile forms and grade for the student profile form).
-- Made the scheduling diagnostics made more user-friendly and prettier.
+- Made the scheduling diagnostics page more user-friendly and prettier.

 Minor bug fixes
 ~~~~~~~~~~~~~~~
-- The debug toolbar remains active (if specified by the admin) when morphing into users.
+- The debug toolbar remains active (if specified in a URL by the admin with "?debug_toolbar=t") when morphing into users.
 - All required fields are now marked as such in the profile form.
 - Cancellation emails now permit symbols, such as apostrophes.
 - The background for the userview page will always be at least as long as the content on the page.